 - 1 dash Angostura bitters

-Place one large unsweetened coffee ice cube/sphere in a rocks glass; pour 2 ounces Russell’s Reserve Single Barrel Bourbon over the ice; add ½ teaspoon simple syrup, 2 dashes black walnut bitters, and 1 dash Angostura bitters; stir for 30 seconds; garnish with an expressed orange peel and a cocktail cherry.
+Place one large unsweetened coffee ice cube/sphere in a rocks glass; pour 2 ounces Russell’s Reserve Single Barrel Bourbon over the ice; add ½ teaspoon simple syrup, 2 dashes black walnut bitters, and 1 dash Angostura bitters; stir generously; garnish with an expressed orange peel and a cocktail cherry.

 While my house Old Fashioned is a regular favorite, given the right day a “Don Valdez” might just take its place.
 What’s a Don Valdez?
 It’s a play on words – a combination of the enigmatic Don Draper and coffee legend Juan Valdez.
 Essentially, a Don Valdez is an Old Fashioned cocktail with a coffee twist, though it’s important to note that the coffee is introduced solely in the form of ice.